 Barclaycard Rewards MasterCard offer

-The issuer is currently offering a sign-up bonus for new customers of the Barclaycard Rewards MasterCard.
-If you apply now and are approved, you will receive a bonus of 5,000 points after your first purchase with the card and an additional 5,000 Points after spending $750 on qualifying transactions in the first 90 days of account opening – enough for up to $100 cash back* statement credit in the manner described above or for $50 in purchases through Barclaycard’s rewards redemption website.
+The issuer is currently offering a sign-up bonus for new customers of the Barclaycard Rewards MasterCard – Excellent Credit.
+If you apply now and are approved, you will receive a bonus of 5,000 points after your first purchase with the card and an additional 5,000 Points after spending $750 on qualifying transactions in the first 90 days of account opening – enough for up to $100 cash back* statement credit in the manner described above.

 If this offer meets your expectations for a rewards credit card, or you would like additional information click on the linkBarclaycard Rewards MasterCard – Excellent Credit.